almereyda/awesome-starred/README.md

 - [lookup-osm-wikidata](https://github.com/amishas157/lookup-osm-wikidata) - A tool to match osm feature to wikidata tags and then fetch required language translation, if present in it's wikidata
 - [openprocurement.tender.limited](https://github.com/openprocurement/openprocurement.tender.limited) -
 - [aleph](https://github.com/alephdata/aleph) - Search and browse documents and data; find the people and companies you look for.
-- [followthemoney](https://github.com/alephdata/followthemoney) - Common data model and data validator for investigative entity data
+- [followthemoney](https://github.com/alephdata/followthemoney) - Data model and processing tools for investigative entity data
 - [memorious](https://github.com/alephdata/memorious) - Distributed crawling framework for documents and structured data.
 - [qgis-cartodb](https://github.com/gkudos/qgis-cartodb) - CartoDB Plugin for QGis
 - [guessit](https://github.com/guessit-io/guessit) - GuessIt is a python library that extracts as much information as possible from a video filename.
 - [datapackage-pipelines](https://github.com/frictionlessdata/datapackage-pipelines) - Framework for processing data packages in pipelines of modular components.
 - [monasca-docker](https://github.com/monasca/monasca-docker) - Docker files and setup for Monasca
-- [algo](https://github.com/trailofbits/algo) - Set up a personal IPSEC VPN in the cloud
+- [algo](https://github.com/trailofbits/algo) - Set up a personal VPN in the cloud
 - [retriever](https://github.com/weecology/retriever) - Quickly download, clean up, and install ecological datasets into a database management system
 - [knowledge-repo](https://github.com/airbnb/knowledge-repo) - A next-generation curated knowledge sharing platform for data scientists and other technical professions.
 - [The-Python-Graph-Gallery](https://github.com/holtzy/The-Python-Graph-Gallery) - A website displaying hundreds of charts made with Python